dbelling/dbelling.github.io/index.md

 I'm originally from Chanhassen, MN - home of the late [Prince Rogers Nelson](https://en.wikipedia.org/wiki/Prince_(musician)) and [Eckankar](https://en.wikipedia.org/wiki/Eckankar).
 I'd like to think I still turned out somewhat normal.

-I currently work as a software engineer for [ReachLocal](https://www.reachlocal.com) - a digital marketing SaaS company, recently acquired by [Gannett](https://www.gannett.com/).
+I currently work as a platform engineer for [Flipgrid](https://info.flipgrid.com/) - a social learning and engagement video platform at [Microsoft](https://www.microsoft.com/).

-Prior to my time with ReachLocal, I worked as a Rails Engineer at [Apruve](https://www.apruve.com) and as a software consultant in Optum Technology's [Innovation Garage](http://www.thegarage.us).
+Prior to my time with Microsoft, I worked as a software engineer at [Gannett](https://www.gannett.com/), a rails engineer at [Apruve](https://www.apruve.com) and as a software consultant in Optum Technology's [Innovation Garage](http://www.thegarage.us).
+I have also taught several courses at the University of Minnesota's [coding boot camp](https://bootcamp.umn.edu/coding/).

-I also teach part-time during the evenings at the University of Minnesota's [coding boot camp](https://bootcamp.umn.edu/coding/).
-In the immortal words of Michael Stipe, "everybody hates a sad professor" - having a passion for the subject material certainly helps with engagement.

 Outside of work, I bowl in a league at [Town Hall Lanes](http://www.thlanes.com/) with some former coworkers, and dabble in tabletop tomfoolery - [Gloomhaven](http://www.cephalofair.com/gloomhaven) is my latest addiction.
-I never seem to tire of Seinfeld and Mystery Science Theater 3000 reruns.
+I never seem to tire of Seinfeld and Mystery Science Theater 3000 reruns, and have a soft spot for 80's college rock - especially, R.E.M. and Big Star.

 I hold degrees in Chemistry and Computer Science from the [University of Minnesota, Twin Cities](http://twin-cities.umn.edu).